-Vancouver, BC and Montréal, Que., May 14, 2015 – The Institute for Research in Immunology and Cancer – Commercialization of Research (IRICoR) at the Université de Montréal (UdeM) and The Centre for Drug Research and Development (CDRD) are pleased to announce that they have initiated collaborations on three new cutting-edge drug development projects.
+Vancouver, BC and Montréal, Quebec: The Institute for Research in Immunology and Cancer – Commercialization of Research (IRICoR) at the Université de Montréal (UdeM) and The Centre for Drug Research and Development (CDRD) are pleased to announce that they have initiated collaborations on three new cutting-edge drug development projects.
 These projects, which address areas of high unmet medical need, are being supported by funding from Merck to IRICoR.

 These projects are part of the Merck $2M commitment to support British Columbia–Quebec corridor projects between IRICoR and CDRD, both internationally-recognized drug discovery hubs created to accelerate the process of drug development and commercialization here in Canada.
 CDRD and IRICoR are thereby working together to leverage their existing resources and to reduce risk while catalyzing new opportunities to develop the country’s most promising discoveries into game-changing therapeutics for patients.